ClayMack/Stock-Analysis/README.md

 ## Purpose

 This project's scope was to analyze stock market data using VBA macros to sum total daily volumes and annual returns for each stock ticker.
-The challenge was to refractored the macro in order to make it run faster.
+The challenge was to refactored the macro in order to make it run faster.

 ## Original Project Details: